-These Potato Croquettes are essentially breaded and deep-fried mashed potatoes; like fancy, adult tatter tots!
+These Potato Croquettes are essentially breaded and deep-fried mashed potatoes; like fancy, adult tater tots!
 Serve these as snacks with a mustard sauce or as sides with a meat and gravy dish.

 You can find Croquettes all around the world filled with a variety of different ingredients.
 Some are made with potato, some are made with meat, some are made from a béchamel.
 Nearly all of them are mixed with other ingredients like meats, cheese, and herbs.
 The version I’ve prepared here is similar to the German croquette called Kartoffelkroketten. (kartoffel = potato / kroketten = croquette)

 The recipe is quite simple but requires a bit of technique when it comes to forming the croquettes.
 If you have a hard time shaping them into cylinders you can just make them into balls.

 For the best results and ease of molding, you really want to get your potatoes as dry as possible.
 Smash your cooked potatoes onto a sheet pan and bake them in a low oven until they stop steaming.
 A wet mixture is going to be harder to form and may stick to your hands.

 • Start making your croquettes by boiling two pounds of peeled and quartered potatoes in salty water.

 • While the potatoes are boiling, make garlic butter by heating minced garlic and melted butter in a small sauce pan.